hypowergravity/cli-examples-and-scripts/desmond_cli/README.md

-# Some Desmond Molecular CLI
+# Some Desmond Molecular Dynamics CLI

 This repository contains some CLI and scripts of Schrödinger's Desmond molecular dynamics software.